Renee Montgomery: Other ventures

 Montgomery is an investor in MOORvision Technologies and Ucam, a camera built to capture athlete's point of view during games.

 Documentary

-In 2024, A Radical Act: Renee Montgomery, a feature documentary chronicling Montgomery’s journey from WNBA star to team co-owner and activist, was released on Roku Originals.
-Produced by LeBron James and Maverick Carter’s UNINTERRUPTED and directed by Emmy Award winner Sandrine Orabona, the film explores Montgomery’s impact on sports, social justice, and community leadership.
-The documentary premiered at the Uninterrupted Film Festival and screened at the Martha’s Vineyard African American Film Festival.
+In 2024, A Radical Act: Renee Montgomery, a feature documentary chronicling Montgomery's journey from WNBA star to team co-owner and activist, was released on Roku Originals.
+Produced by LeBron James and Maverick Carter’s UNINTERRUPTED and directed by Emmy Award winner Sandrine Orabona, the film explores Montgomery's impact on sports, social justice, and community leadership.
+The documentary premiered at the Uninterrupted Film Festival and screened at the Martha's Vineyard African American Film Festival.

 Personal life

 In April 2020, Montgomery married music artist Sirena Grace.
-She has an adoptive son named Angel Wiley, and a clip from 2023 featuring them dancing in their seats at an Atlanta Dream game went viral on social media in January 2025, in which Wiley is referred to as "Chopped Chin" in reference to the appearance of his chin.
+She has a stepson named Angel Wiley, and a clip from 2023 featuring them dancing in their seats at an Atlanta Dream game went viral on social media in January 2025, in which Wiley is referred to as "Chopped Chin" in reference to the appearance of her chin.